 - Residential developments, including affordable housing, senior housing, and assisted living projects

 - Hotels and resorts

 - Mixed-use projects, including retail, office and residential properties

 In addition, the firm is one of the leading firms in New England for solar financing and New Markets Tax Credits transactions.

-- Represented the senior construction lender in a complicated loan transaction of $40.5 million with over $20 million in junior debt, for a mixed-use leasehold condominium in Boston.
+- Senior construction lender in a complicated loan transaction of $40.5 million with over $20 million in junior debt, for a mixed-use leasehold condominium in Boston.
 The condominium included 145 units of market and affordable housing.
 The transaction was made particularly complicated because the bank’s mortgage was secured by a sub-ground lease with a hospital overlaid by a ground lease with a state agency, a very rare scenario.
 The deal had several different sources of financing that had to be carefully coordinated including junior financing from 12 federal and state government agencies, low income tax credits, and a hospital grant.

 - Lender in a $32 million leasehold financing.
 The financing will redevelop an existing technology office park for mixed use in Newton, Massachusetts.
 The transaction included a participating lender.

 - Lender in the development of a virtually net metered 3.106 MW solar project located in Halifax, MA.
 The deal involved Boston Private’s $6.8 million loan for project development.
 The electricity generated by the project will be sold to the City of Brockton under a power purchase agreement with investor and owner NuGen Capital.

 - Boston Community Loan Fund (BCLF) in connection with permanent and construction loans for the development of charter and renaissance schools in Massachusetts, New York, Rhode Island and New Jersey.
 These loans often include United States Department of Education Credit Enhancement benefits from a grant administered by BCLF and Historic Tax Credit and New Market Tax Credit components.